YvosOnTheHub/LabNetApp/Kubernetes_v5/Scenarios/Scenario05/README.md

 The **default** is to use **all data LIF** IPs from the SVM and to use **iSCSI multipath**.
 Specifying an IP address for the **dataLIF** for the ontap-san* drivers forces the driver to **disable** multipath and use only the specified address.

-If you take a closer look to both json files, you will see that the parameter dataLIF has not been set, therefore enabling multipathing.
+If you take a closer look to both yaml files, you will see that the parameter dataLIF has not been set, therefore enabling multipathing.

 ```bash
 $ kubectl create -n trident -f secret_ontap_iscsi-svm_chap.yaml